KalcMatej99/TrafficPrediction_MLG_Project/README.md

-# TrafficPrediction_MLG_Project
+# Traffic Prediction with ST-GNN

-Traffic prediction with ST-GNN project for course Machine Learning with Graphs (2023).
+Traffic prediction with ST-GNN project for course Machine Learning with Graphs - CS224W (2023).

 ## Authors
 - Marko Ivanovski